roondar/dogger/README.md

 2. **Simple**: Currently able to display containers with cpu/memory usage, and images, and supports showing Docker version information.

+3. **Container Management**: Provides start, stop, and restart actions for containers directly from the web interface.

-3. **Security**: use `DOGGER_KEY` as an environment variable to protect the service from unauthorized access. this is optional. if you don't set it, you will see a warning on the web page.
+4. **Security**: use `DOGGER_KEY` as an environment variable to protect the service from unauthorized access. this is optional. if you don't set it, you will see a warning on the web page.

 ![screenshot](/screenshot/1.png)